45cali/wiskey/README.md

 # wiskey
-Wiskey id a cli tool to interact with vindalu
+Wiskey is a cli tool to interact with vindalu